informalsystems/vdd/fastsync/fastsync.md

 disconnected.
 After receiving these blocks, it executes the transactions in the blocks in order to catch-up to the current height of the blockchain and the corresponding application state.

+In practice it is sufficient to catch-up only close to the current
+height: The Tendermint consensus reactor implements a similar functionality and can synchronize a node that is approximately 100 blocks away from the current height of the blockchain.
+FastSync should bring a node within this range.

 ## Informal Problem statement